-The concept of dialectics has experienced significant historical change, and as a result is subject to radically differing understandings.
-Accordingly, it is critical to distinguish Adorno's usage, which straddles epistemological and normative dimensions.
-A rough distinction can be made between science and dialectics.
-Science moves from sensually perceptible existing projections und advances from such to a self-asserted objective.
-Dialectics moves
+The concept of dialectics has experienced significant historical change, and as a result is subject to radically differing understandings.402 Accordingly, it is critical to distinguish Adorno's usage, which straddles epistemological and normative dimensions.403 A rough distinction404 can be made between science and dialectics.
+Science moves from "sensually perceptible existing projections und advances from such to a selfasserted objective."405 Dialectics moves antinomy, and a threshold moment in epistemology and

-[...] from substrate of belief to a sui generis principle that depends on no pre-condition, and without being facilitated by projections which are utilized in the first categories of the cognizable, using pure concepts to advance along the path of scientific advancement.
-406
+[...] from substrate of belief to a sui generis principle that depends on no pre-condition, and without being facilitated by projections which are utilized in the first categories of the cognizable, using pure concepts to advance along the path of scientific advancement.406

-For Adorno, dialectics is the living accommodation of antinomy, and a threshold moment in epistemology and
+For Adorno, dialectics is the living accommodation of